awsdocs/amazon-ecr-user-guide/doc_source/images.md

 # Images<a name="images"></a>

-Amazon ECR stores Docker images in image repositories\.
+Amazon Elastic Container Registry \(Amazon ECR\) stores Docker images in image repositories\.
 You can use the Docker CLI to push and pull images from your repositories\.

 **Important**
 Amazon ECR users require permissions to call `ecr:GetAuthorizationToken` before they can authenticate to a registry and push or pull any images from any Amazon ECR repository\.
 Amazon ECR provides several managed policies to control user access at varying levels; for more information, see [Amazon ECR Managed Policies](ecr_managed_policies.md)\.